zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

                         the programm that is specified in the reset interrupt vector. (see also -g) -w, --wait            Wait for <ENTER> before closing parallel port.
+  --no-close            Do not close port on exit.
+Allows to power devices
+                        from the parallel port interface.

 Address parameters for --erase, --upload, --size can be given in decimal, hexadecimal or octal.